konflux-ci/architecture/ADR/0008-integration-service-api-contracts.md

 ## Decision

-### Results and Records

-The output of each Tekton task will be provided in two forms:
+Related to [PLNSRVCE-41](https://issues.redhat.com/browse/PLNSRVCE-41) investigations in regards to [Tekton results](https://github.com/tektoncd/results).
+The investigations are documented [here](https://docs.google.com/document/d/1WGWx6MllVs-BwRLd0PP5QTQHgGp0fW2dOYRKRAKWiwo/edit#heading=h.bpyxfhyud4dv).
+The output of each Tekton task will be provided in two forms: **Tekton Task Results** and **Full Test Output JSON**.

+### Tekton Task Results

-- As a minimized [Tekton result](https://tekton.dev/docs/pipelines/tasks/#emitting-results) in JSON format listing all test failures
-  - The name of the result will be **HACBS_TEST_OUTPUT**
+The output of each Tekton task will be provided in a minimized [Tekton result](https://tekton.dev/docs/pipelines/tasks/#emitting-results) in JSON format listing all test failures.
+The name of the result will be **HACBS_TEST_OUTPUT**.
-- As a Test output JSON file with full test information that’s saved in the Tekton Pipeline Workspace
-  - The name of the file will be in snake case and will be in the form of **test_name_output.json**

 The maximum size of a [Task's Results](https://tekton.dev/vault/pipelines-v0.17.3/tasks/#emitting-results) is limited by the container [termination message](https://kubernetes.io/docs/tasks/debug/debug-application/determine-reason-pod-failure/#customizing-the-termination-message) feature of Kubernetes.